-The CCRadio3 will run on (4) "D" size NiMH or alkaline batteries or on 120V AC house current using the included power cord.
+The CCRadio 3 will run on (4) "D" size NiMH or alkaline batteries or on 120V AC house current using the included power cord.
 Batteries are optional.
 The batteries are necessary to retain the timer, clock, and memory settings if the power cord is removed from the radio for more than three minutes.
 Lithium batteries are not recommended.

-Rechargeable batteries work well in this radio.
+Rechargeable batteries that are charged in a separate charger can be used in this radio.
 The Battery Power Level Indicator will be lower because the total voltage is lower for rechargeable batteries.